opentargets-archive/platform-app/README.md

 - Clone this repository.
 - Create a directory somewhere outside this repository where you will put your customisation files.
-- Add an environment variable called `$CUSTOMISATIOND_DIR` that points to the directory created in the step above.
+- Add an environment variable called `$CUSTOMISATIONS_DIR` that points to the directory created in the step above.
 - Inside your customisation directory you can overwrite or add new files following the same directory structure as `src/public`.
 - When developing new customisations, you can use the `yarn start:customise` script inside this repository to see your customisations reflected in the app while developing.
 When done developing customisations, run the `yarn reset`.